reportportal/docs/src/md/src/DashboardsAndWidgets/WidgetCreation.md

 > **Use case:**
 >
-> **Situation:** As a Project Manager or Test Lead, a I want to see the most unstable place in his product ( application).
+> **Situation:** As a Project Manager or Test Lead, a I want to see the most unstable place in my product ( application).
 >
 > **Solution:** All test cases in my project in ReportPortal have an attributes.
 For example `function: (order, team, configure, administrative)`, `type: (backend, API, Unit, UI)`, ...., `marketstate: (open, close)`, `role: (ProjectManager, Member, Admin)` and other.
 The attributes can be different and dependend on your project needs.
 >